-Traditional Greek cuisine is consisted mainly of Vegetarian and Vegan recipes.
-From luscious salads, to healthy oily stews, hearty homemade pies and so much more.
+Traditional Greek cuisine consists mainly of Vegetarian and Vegan recipes.
+From luscious salads to healthy oily stews, hearty homemade pies and so much more.

-All cooked in a homely manner that fill your belly, and keep you going through the day.
-These foods are what make our everyday meals, and are also to begin with, one of the reasons why Greek diet is considered very healthy.
+All cooked in a homely manner that fills your belly and keeps you going through the day.
+These foods are what make our everyday meals, and are also, to begin with, one of the reasons why the Greek diet is considered very healthy.

 I picked my top 10 favorite Greek Vegan recipes to share with you, and hopefully broaden your everyday meal options.

 In a Vegan diet, the lack of dairy and animal protein may sometimes leave you with a growling stomach.
 Rice can make up for this, giving you a very satisfying and energy-boosting meal.
-These Rice Stuffed Tomatoes And Peppers are an absolute must in this case.
-They’re oven baked, stuffed with a vegetable, fresh mint mix and potato pieces.
-Yummy…
+These Rice Stuffed Veggies aka Yemista, are an absolute must in this case.
+They're slowly baked in the oven, stuffed with a fresh vegetable, mint, & rice filling, and potatoes on the sides.
+Yummy...

-And if you are up for some rice stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
+And if you are up for some rice-stuffed vegetables, you can give it a go and try stuffing some vine leaves for a change.
 These Vine Leaves are preserved in brine and are ready to be cooked.
-As for the filling, it’s made with rice, pine nut and dill.
+As for the filling, it's made with rice, pine nuts, and dill.
 Very delicious indeed.
-All slowly cooked and served with a fresh lemon sauce.
+All are slowly cooked and served with a fresh lemon sauce.

 About 7 grams of protein per 100 grams of Stuffed Vine Leaves.

-Beans, lentils and peas contain about 20 grams of protein per cooked cup.
-And when you remove meat from your diet, well than you definitely need a good alternative source of protein.
+Beans, lentils, and peas contain about 20 grams of protein per cooked cup.
+And when you remove meat from your diet, well then you definitely need a good alternative source of protein.

-One of my all time favorite dishes.
-Buttery giant beans or “Gigantes” as we call them in Greece.
-To me these are tastier than any other type of bean.
+One of my all-time favorite dishes.
+Butter beans or "Gigantes" as we call them in Greece.
+To me, these are tastier than any other type of bean.